Equational Axioms for Expected Value Operators

-A CV, say $X$, denotes a value which is conditional on an event, that is it depends on the actual event $e$ chosen from $\events$.
-CVs are well-suited suited for defining an expectation value, denoted with $E_P(X)$.
-The concept of an expectation values lies at the basis of further definitions of probabilistic quantities such as variance, covariance, and correlation.
-Defining the expectation value for a CV requires a CV in flat form, say $ \sum_{i= 1}^n e_i:\to v(t_i)$, as well as a PF, say $P$.
+A $V_C$ expression, say $X$, denotes a value which is conditional on an event, that is it depends on the actual event $e$ chosen from $\events$.
+Therefore CVs are well-suited for defining an expected value, denoted with $E_P(X)$.
+The concept of an expectation lies at the basis of further definitions of probabilistic quantities such as variance, covariance, and correlation.
+Defining the expected value for a conditional value can be done if a besides a probability function, say $P$, $V_C$ expression in flat form is available, say $ \sum_{i= 1}^n e_i:\to v(t_i)$.

-These identities may used as an axiom scheme for the function $E_P\!:CV \to V$.
+These identities provide an axiom scheme for the function $E_P\!:CV \to V$.